cog1to/resume/README.md

-# Resume
+# Résumé

-My resume written in LaTeX.
+My résumé written in LaTeX.
 Feel free to use and modify as you wish.

 ## Compilation

 Requires basic TeX-Live installation and `fontawesome`+`enumitem` packages.

 ```
-tlmgr install fontawesome
+tlmgr install fontawesome5
 pdflatex resume.tex
 ```

 ## Used packages

 - geometry
-- fontawesome
+- fontawesome5
 - fancyhdr
 - setspace
 - hyperref